 Interested in some Eclipse Sunshades for your van?
 Buy yours using this link to receive 3% off your purchase.

 This little heater can crank out a lot of heat.
-When we started our journey in the early spring, the overnight temps regularly dipped below the 20’s.
+When we started our van life journey in early spring 2017, the overnight temps regularly dipped below the 20’s.
 Our portable buddy heater made our van toasty in a matter of minutes, and our insulation kept much of the heat in when we slept.

 Finding reliable cellular service (and the internet that comes with it) is a constant challenge in vanlife, especially if you do computer-based work on the road.
 A cell signal booster like the WeBoost Drive 4G-X helps a lot in areas where service is spotty.
 It can take a weak cellular signal and amplify it into usable internet for web browsing and getting work done.

 You need a way to access your van’s roof on the road, and permanently attaching a ladder to your van isn’t always a good option.
-The OllieRoo Extension ladder is very compact and lightweight.
-It easily stores in the back of our van and extending it to get up to the roof is simple.
+Telescoping extension ladders are very compact and lightweight, they easily store in the back of our van, and extending them to get up to the roof is simple.

 This ladder allows us to do things like clean our solar panels, install new antennas, and add wiring for our portable solar panel.
 It’s been an absolute game changer, since we can always get up to our roof when we need to.
 This is especially good for fiberglass roofs like ours, since they may not take the weight of someone walking around on them.